jgilbert20/ghost-tools/CONCEPTS.md

 Ghosts can represent files or objects on your local computer as well as remote one.
 They are entirely generalized to point to any kind of data asset that can have a checksum.

+# Ghost contracts: What is truth?
+What is the single source of truth?

+[Current descriptions as of 6/22/2016]

+Ghost is a description of the potential state of a file.

+Currently, contracts look like this

+- No obligation for a specific ghost to be up to date
+- Only the ghosts from the TK are guarnteed to be single source of truth
+- Ghosts find their FSE by looking at their handler value
+- Ghosts can be in any number of ghost stores
+- TruthKeeper should make all ghosts that are intended to hold present state
+- The only reason TK is not used to make ghosts is in cases where you are deliberatly constructing older things
+- TK holds all ghost pointers and knows if they are dirty or not
+- Generally, the FSE doesn't hold links back to ghosts except in cases where a ghost is a root (like a snapshot)

+Its canonical that the LFN of a ghost once created must never change.
+If you need to reference a new thing, make a new ghost and copy over the data.

+# TruthKeeper evolved: Everything is learned

+[Current design]

+You wnat multiple directories of ghost information - e.g. a backing store using BDB, .gfs_ip

+THe truthkeeper ALWAYS makes the ghost first during obtain.
+Then state is gathered from the others each in turn via new learn operations.

+When a ->save() is issued, the ghost is dropped out of the caches, and the ->saveGhost() message is given to each GDB

+We need some mechanism to be sure the ghosts are actually finalized on save, otherwise operations that create millions of ghost are going to drive crazy amounts of memory use.

+# What is a managed object exactly?

+[Current as of 6/22/2016]

+A managed object is a blob of information and metadata created by GFS, typically stored as a file on disk.
+They are typed and can be identified with a magic tag at the start of the file.
+The first use case of MOBs is a deep tree snapshot.
+But other uses are anticipated, for instance as “commits” (named backups).

+MOBs may refer to zero or more sub-objects as hash pointers.
+This means that a GC operation can be performed to make sure that the MOB’s metadata is reconstructable, and also to be able to purge dangling references.
+For instance a list of known backups might be stored as a MOB, where each backup is another MOB, a pointer to the head directory of the backup.

+MOBs are frequently carriers of ghost information, typically information locked down in place in time.
+Normally this ghost information is returned as immutable objects into the GFS layer.

+My design intent is that managed objects can live anywhere the user wants them to live.
+Also I think they are effectively immutable.
+They are identified by their hash.

 # effectiveDate